woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 == Changelog ==

+= 2.5.9 - 2020-01-07 =
+- Fix issue in All Products block that was causing Variable products price to exclude taxes in some cases. #1503

 = 2.5.8 - 2020-01-02 =
 - Fixed a bug where Filter by Price didn't show up. #1450
 - Price filter now allows entering any number in the input fields, even if it's out of constrains. #1457
 - Make price slider accurately represent the selected price. #1453

 = 2.5.7 - 2019-12-20 =